prplecake/jrgnsn.net/_posts/2019-10-25-Prevent-Access-to-Shut-Down-Commands-Except-on-my-VMs.md

 ![Windows Start Menu - With Shut Down Commands Available](/content/2019-10-25/with_shutdown_commands.png)

-Once slip of the wrist would cause you to "Shut down" a machine instead of "Sign out" of it.
+One slip of the wrist would cause you to "Shut down" a machine instead of "Sign out" of it.
 I'm not perfect, I've made that mistake before.

 Originally we created a Group Policy Object to control this behavior.